Seagate/openSeaChest/README.md

 *** Option #2 - GNU and other open source tools for Windows ***

 We support the [MSYS2](https://github.com/msys2/msys2/wiki/MSYS2-introduction) with [MinGW](http://www.mingw.org/) development environments.
 Make files are located under the individual ./Make/gccWin folders.
-Please see the README in the opensSeaChest/Make/gccWin folder for a comprehensive explanation of how to install and utilize these environments.
+Please see the README in the `opensSeaChest/Make/gccWin` folder for a comprehensive explanation of how to install and utilize these environments.

 #### Solaris/OpenSolaris
 Required Tools:
 * gcc
 * gmake

-From a terminal, change directory to "openSeaChest/Make/gcc".
+From a terminal, change directory to `openSeaChest/Make/gcc`

-Run the command "gmake release" to build the release version of the openSeaChest tools.
+Run the command `gmake release` to build the release version of the openSeaChest tools.
-After compilation is complete, the tools will be output into a subfolder named "openseachest_exes"
+After compilation is complete, the tools will be output into a subfolder named `openseachest_exes`

 #### Documentation